 The Custom CCP is like the extended CCP but moves away from the Native CCP UI to provide a fully custom user interface.
 With this model, you're able to build integrations like VoiceFoundry's ServiceNow integration.

 As you can see, the look and feel of the phone controls now match the application.
 They also provide many additional capabilities, such as screen pops and the creation of a list of recent cases.

 We have also built a Custom CCP that matches the look and feel of the Native CCP.
 You may ask why did we bother?
 It turns out our customers wanted to keep the same appearance because there would be less training required and at the same time, they wanted to add and remove some features from the Native CCP.

 Other software providers have seen the value of integrating the custom CCP into their products.
 Kustomer has done this: https://www.kustomer.com/product/integrations/amazon-connect/

-The Amazon Connect Streams API provides us with huge potential to improve the Agent and Customer experience.
+The Amazon Connect Streams API provides us with huge potential to improve the Agent and Customer experience when making outbound calls and receiving calls.
 It can automate manual processes such as Screen POPs and Contact Lookup to provide context from the IVR to the Agent Desktop or create phone controls that match your Agent CRM/Case Tool.